BHazel/quantum-gate-action/README.md

 # Quantum Gate Action

-This action simulates applying a quantum logic gate on a qubit and returns the resulting state vector.
+This GitHub Action simulates applying a quantum logic gate on a qubit.
+It returns the resulting state vector and optionally the measurement of the qubit for a specified number of shots.

 ## Inputs